Homemade Beef Stew

 Why is my stew meat tough?

-Your stew meat will end up being tough if you didn’t cook it long enough.
+If you don’t cook your stew meat long enough, it will be tough.
 Don’t rush the process.
-A chuck roast takes a few hours to become tender and trust me when I say- it is worth the wait!
+A chuck roast takes a few hours to become tender, and trust me when I say it is worth the wait!

 Why is chuck roast so much cheaper than other cuts of beef?

-Chuck roast is more affordable than other cuts of meat (although not as affordable as it once was) because it is leaner so it tends to be more tough than other cuts.
+Chuck roast is more affordable than other cuts of meat (although not as affordable as it once was) because it is leaner, so it tends to be more tough.

 What type of potatoes are best for beef stew?